There are countless tools and resources on the internet that can help you make the difference and stand out in your blogging business.

 91. Google+ Hangouts – Google hangouts is a video call service by Google that allows you to call, text and arrange group video calls with your friends and colleagues.
 You can either choose to have a one-on-one call or create a group video call for up to 10 participants.

-92. GoToWebinar – GoToWebinar (by GoToMeeting) is one of the most well-known webinar software available on the marketing.
+92. GoToWebinar – GoToWebinar (by GoToMeeting) is one of the most well-known webinar software available in the marketing community.
 The service enables you to run e-meetings, video conferences and webinars.
 GoToWebinar is rated as one of the best webinar services for its features and reliability.

-93. Facebook & Instagram Live – Facebook and Instagram live work in the same way; they allow you to upload live, real-time videos and share them with your friends and followers.
-Big brands use this avenue to reach out to prospect customers.
-Facebook and Instagram Live give an option of real-time commenting to help you get instant feedback.
+93. Facebook & Instagram Live – Facebook and Instagram live work in the same way; they allow you to run live, real-time videos and share them with your friends and followers.
+Big brands use this avenue to reach out to prospective customers.
+Facebook and Instagram Live give an option of real-time commenting to help you get instant feedback from your followers.

 94. Periscope – Periscope is a live video app developed by Twitter.
 It allows you to go live at anytime and share your video in real-time with your followers.
 The app is currently available for iOS and Android users.

 If you’re planning to become a serious blogger one day or perhaps you’re already one foot into blogging business, you should know one thing.
 Blogging is an extremely time-consuming, exhausting and hard job.
 Those who say blogging is no more than a hobby are delusional.
 In order to become a successful blogger, you should be prepared to put in 80-100 hours a week.
 Yes, that’s at least 12-14 hours/day.